-Mood is also a big part of my work.
+Mood is a big part of my work.

 With music you create mood with notes, instruments, and interpretation.
-With photography these “notes” are lighting, framing, color palette, and subject.
+With photography these “notes” are light, composition, color, texture and subject.

-If I can infuse a story into the image, the photograph takes on an added dimension.
-In other words, the viewer gets to experience that image on two levels — one is the visual aesthetic — the other, for the story it tells.
-It takes us on a journey in our mind.
+If I can infuse story into an image the viewer will experience that image on two levels — one, aesthetically — the other, dramatically.

 I have a vision of where I want to end up but I don’t think one ever truly “arrives” at a final destination with art.